WalterPaixaoCortes/data-repo/README.md

 - **models/**: Contains the SQL files that define your data transformation models.
 - **macros/**: Stores custom macros.
 For instance, the global materializations and snapshot helper macros are available in the `dbt/include/global_project/macros/materializations/snapshots/helpers.sql` file.
-- **data/**: You can place any seed data here if needed.
+- **seeds/**: You can place any seed data here if needed.
+- **analyses/**: Contains analysis files that are not run as models.
+- **tests/**: Contains custom data tests.
+- **snapshots/**: Contains snapshot definitions for type-2 slowly changing dimensions.
+- **scripts/**: Contains utility scripts for project maintenance and data operations.
 - **target/**: Directory where the compiled SQL and run artifacts are stored (configured in `dbt_project.yml`).
 - **logs/**: Log files are written here to help with debugging and tracking changes.
-- **profiles.yml**: (Located outside the repo for security) Contains your dbt target configurations for connecting to PostgreSQL.
+- **profiles.yml**: (Template provided in repo) Contains your dbt target configurations for connecting to PostgreSQL.

 ---